If you are a homeowner who still receives walk-up mail delivery, perhaps the ultimate in convenience is installing a mail slot mailbox, which can be:

-Bursting forth with nostalgia, a door mail slot is installed through a front door while a wall mail slot is installed through a wall.
+Bursting forth with nostalgia, a door mail slot is installed through a front door (or garage door) while a wall mail slot is installed through the wall of your home.

 While mail slots are only advisable for postal areas with walk up delivery, the advantages of these tried and true mail slot mailboxes are three-fold:

-- First, they are often far more secure than non-locking post mount or wall mount mailboxes.
+- Residential mail slots are often far more secure than non-locking post mount or wall mount mailboxes.

-- And third, mail slots do not require the homeowner to exit their home to retrieve their mail.
+- Mail slots do not require the homeowner to exit their home to retrieve their mail.

 Ordering Mail Slots

-When shopping for residential mail slots, take time to consider these three factors:
+When buying residential mail slots, take time to consider these three factors: